 Baixo Alentejo sub-region has thirteen municipalities:

 Aljustrel, Almodôvar, Alvito, Barrancos, Beja, Castro Verde, Cuba, Ferreira do Alentejo, Mértola, Moura, Ourique, Serpa, Vigueira.

-Leziria do Tejo has an area covering some four thousand plus square kilometers and an approximate population of two hundred and fifty thousand inhabitants.
+Leziria do Tejo has an area covering some four thousand plus square kilometres and an approximate population of two-hundred and fifty thousand inhabitants.
 The main commercial centre is the city of Santarem.